tslenter/RS/doc/Usage.rst

    'user' => '',
    'pass' => ''

 The default login is nothing.
-When changed the login name is probably "elastic"
+When changed, the login username is probably "elastic"

 3.2 RSC viewer (rsview)
 -----------------------